influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/administration/config.md

 ## Environment variables

 Set any configuration option with an environment variable.
-At the start of the process, InfluxDB checks for environment variables of the form below.
+When the process launches, InfluxDB checks for environment variables of the form below.
 The environment variable overrides the equivalent option in the configuration file.